FORCE-$\alpha$ Numerical Fluxes within the Arbitrary High Order Semidiscrete WENO-DeC Framework: A Competitive Alternative to Upwind Fluxes: FORCE- numerical fluxes

 Let us remark that stability is strictly related to the adoption of a small enough time step, whose size is proportional to the mesh size over the maximum wave speed in absolute value, according to the Courant--Friedrichs--Lewy (CFL) stability condition.
 Namely, we choose the time step size, in one- and two--dimensional experiments respectively, as

-where $C_{CFL}$ is a constant, while, $s^x$ and $s^y$ are estimates of the maximum local wave speeds in absolute value along the $x$- and $y$-directions.
+with $C_{CFL}$ being a constant, and $s^x$ and $s^y$ being estimates of the maximum local wave speeds in absolute value along the $x$- and $y$-directions, \RIIcolor{where $s^y$ is defined only in the two--dimensional setting}.
 In particular, see~\cite{ToroBook}, for first order FV schemes with Rusanov, HLL, exact RS, FORCE, i.e., FORCE--1, and Lax--Friedrichs numerical fluxes, $C_{CFL}\leq 1$ ensures stability in one space dimension, provided that rigorous speed estimates for $s^x$ and $s^y$ are adopted, bounding the actual wave speeds, such as the ones from~\cite{toro2020bounds}.
 In multiple space dimensions, the situation is much more delicate.
 For example, the linear stability analysis conducted in~\cite{toro2000centred} reveals that FORCE, i.e., FORCE--1, and Lax--Friedrichs numerical fluxes lead to unconditionally unstable first order schemes, even though we remark that increasing the order seems to provide a stabilizing effect, see~\cite{micalizzitoro2024}.
 On the other hand, under the assumption of rigorous speed estimates bounding the actual wave speeds, $C_{CFL}\leq 0.5$ is sufficient to guarantee stability in two space dimensions for first order FV schemes with Rusanov, HLL and exact RS numerical fluxes.
 The stability of FORCE--$\alpha$ numerical fluxes in one, two and three space dimensions has been investigated in~\cite{toro2020low}, and precise time step constraints have been given.
 They are conveniently reported, for different values of $\alpha$, in Table~\ref{tab:CFL_constraints} for one and two space dimensions, which are the cases of interest in this work.
 More in detail, in the one--dimensional case, a closed expression is available for the $C_{CFL}$ stability limit, reading

 It is worth remarking that, according to the systematic investigation conducted in~\cite{toro2020low}, the stability of FORCE--$\alpha$ numerical fluxes in first order FV schemes tends to decrease, and so also $C_{CFL}^{\text{max}}$, as $\alpha$ increases, on the other hand, also the viscosity decreases.
 The first effect implies longer computational times for high values of $\alpha$ in order to guarantee stability.
 However, the latter one makes high values of $\alpha$ preferable.
 It is thus important to find the optimal balance between these two effects, which is one of the main goals of this investigation.